 The mysterious fortified city, a luxurious 5-star hotel, the former stronghold of the Pashtrovich clan is the pearl of the entire Adriatic coast and the hallmark of Montenegro.
 Entrance to the island is allowed only for hotel guests, as well as when ordering a sightseeing tour of the island at the hotel administration - and this inaccessibility only spurs interest in this chic place.

-Sveti Stefan - visiting card of Montenegro
+Sveti Stefan – is the calling card of Montenegro.

 4. Skadar Lake